 It is common for massage therapists to work in conjunction with other health professionals.
 Students will be introduced to adjunctive therapeutic modalities, including TENS, Ultrasound and Acupuncture to enhance their understanding of massage therapy within the health care process.

 Students are placed in practicum rotations working with a wide range of chronic and acute pathologies.
 Students have the opportunity to integrate skills and techniques learned to date under the mentorship of an experienced therapist.
-Placements include Neurological, Systemic, Addictions recovery, Psychosocial cognitive, Active living/Sports, Maternity, Geriatrics, Pediatrics, Orthopedic, Pre-post joint replacement, Cultural Diversity, Cancer and Scar clinics.
+Placements include Neurological, Systemic, Addictions recovery, Psycho-social cognitive, Active living/Sports, Maternity, Geriatrics, Pediatrics, Orthopedic, Pre-post joint replacement, Cultural Diversity, Cancer and Scar care.

 This class builds on the techniques learned in first year.
 Students are introduced to techniques requiring a higher level of palpation skills.
 Students experience a deeper understanding of fascial chains, assessment and integration of treatment.